tock/tock/doc/reference/trd-syscalls.md

 | Address                | r2       |
 | Size                   | r3       |

-The return values for Read-Write Allow system calls are `Failure with 2 u32` and `Success with 2 u32`.
+The return variants for Read-Write Allow system calls are `Failure with 2 u32` and `Success with 2 u32`.
 In both cases, `Argument 0` contains an address and `Argument 1` contains a length.
 In the case of failure, the address and length are those that were passed in the call.
 In the case of success, the address and length are those that were passed in the previous call.
 On the first successful invocation of a particular Read-Write Allow system call, the kernel returns